kenricashe/lucee-upgrade-in-progress-toolkit-for-apache/README.md

 ## Implementation:

 When you enable "Upgrade in Progress" mode via the app menu, a status notification is displayed in response to every Lucee-bound request.
-That applies to *every website on your server* that has been configured for this flip-a-switch style automation.
+That applies to every website on your server that has been configured for this flip-a-switch style automation.

 Users are not redirected to a different page, so the URL does not change.
 They will see the notice of how the page will automatically refresh when the upgrade is complete.
-That is implemented by detecting a unique http header via HEAD requests which are more efficient than refreshing the page.
+That is implemented by detecting a unique http header via HEAD request which is more efficient than refreshing the page.

 ## Other Features